Mayer--Vietoris sequences for complexes of tori: Applications

+(see {\em e.g.} \cite[Proposition 2.3]{Borovoi1993H2}).
+Thereom \ref{thm:Index} (and its proof) shows a stronger local--global principle for neutrality in the nonabelian $\H^2$ Galois cohomology sets of absolutely simple simply connected groups of type $^{1} A_{n-1}$. \end{remk}

+{\bf Funding.} This work was supported by the postdoctoral program of the Fondation Sciences Math\'ematiques de Paris.

 {\bf Acknowledgements.} The author appreciates the enlightening discussions with Ramdorai Sujatha on the subject.
-I also thank the Institut de Math\'ematiques de Jussieu-Paris Rive Gauche, CNRS for the excellent working condition.
-This research funded by the postdoctoral program of the Fondation Sciences Math\'ematiques de Paris.
+He is grateful to the anonymous referees for their valuable comments and suggestions.
+He also thanks the Institut de Math\'ematiques de Jussieu-Paris Rive Gauche, CNRS for excellent working conditions.